 Starts with rough sketches, or scamps as I call them, of individual elements and the sets that are needed for the scenes in the episode.
 These scamps go through a discussion with the client, the approved scamps are then rendered as a final sketch in ink on paper of the prop or set design.
 Once this is final drawing is approved the illustrations are created in Affinity or if it’s 3D in Cinema 4D.
 This will also go through an approval process.
 Once all the elements are ready for the episode and I receive the edited raw vision of the episode and audio, I can then key the footage, and composite, and precisely animate timed to the music in After Effects.
 This is then finally brought into Premiere for the colouring process ready for delivery to be broadcast.

 Sketches, studies, design, and final composite from I Love Bananas – 1 of 31 episodes.
-This still showing Daniel Milne performing.
+This still from the Banana episode showing Daniel Milne performing.

 SplashDance Colour Wrong Farm Set design illustration.
 Filled with wrong coloured farm animals!